lundstroem/snibbetracker/res/readme.txt

 snibbetracker is a music tracker written in C using SDL2 that I began working on in 2014 to learn DSP programming.
 I learned a lot on the way, and I would probably have made it different with the knowledge I have now, but perhaps it can be useful for someone.
-This is the BETA version of snibbetracker.
-I will try to keep backwards compatibility as intact as possible so that old songs will sound the same in newer versions.
-Linux version will be available at a later date depending on interest.
 No warranty either implicit or implied is included.
 Use at your own risk.
 (c) Palestone Software.